 Small, Manual of the Southeastern Flora 1933, 910

-Opuntia turbinata occurs in colonies along the coast.
-The cladodes are obovate, oval, or nearly circular, 4- to 6-inches long and thick.
-There are 1-2(4) spines at many areoles.
-Spines may be 1/2- to 1-inch long.
-It has been found in northeastern Nassau County, FL; Duval County, FL; and in coastal southeastern GA.
-Because this species is confined to a small geographical area, it is a candidate for consideration as a protected species.
-Some botanists consider O. turbinata to be a morphotype of O. stricta, but we treat it as a distinct species herein.
-Read the original description.
+This cactus has been found in northeastern Nassau County, FL; Duval County, FL; and in coastal southeastern GA.
+Because this prickly pear is confined to a small geographical area, it is a candidate for consideration as a protected Opuntia species.
+Some botanists consider O. turbinata to be a morphotype of O. stricta, but we accept it as a distinct species herein.

-O. ammophila, which has been confused with O. turbinata, commonly has a discernible central trunk and does not grow along the ground.
+O. ammophila, which has been conflated with O. turbinata, commonly has a discernible central trunk and does not grow along the ground.